Find out more about the study resources available across the University:

 - How many libraries are there at Kingston?

-There are four libraries, known as Learning Resources Centres (LRCs), at Kingston.
+There are four libraries, known as learning resources centres (LRCs), at Kingston University.
 They offer much more than academic text loans – printed/electronic journals, a newspaper archive, CD-ROMs, DVDs and videos are all available.